With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

 Our Home Inc Rediscovery Program is an inpatient rehab center in Huron, South Dakota that is situated in the 57350 zip code.
-Our Home Inc Rediscovery Program provides residential treatment for substance use and inpatient treatment for co-occurring mental health and substance use disorders.
-It provides cognitive behavioral therapy, motivational incentives and relapse prevention.
+Our Home Inc Rediscovery Program provides residential substance abuse treatment and inpatient treatment for dual diagnosis.
+It provides cognitive behavioral therapy, anger management and trauma counseling.

 Address: 40354 210th Street, Huron, SD 57350 in Beadle County